University of California, Santa Barbara: Academics

 UC Santa Barbara is a large, comprehensive, primarily residential doctoral university.
-The full-time, four-year undergraduate program comprises the majority of enrollments and has an arts & sciences focus with high graduate coexistence.
+The full-time, four-year undergraduate program comprises the majority of enrollments and has a liberal arts & sciences focus with high graduate coexistence.
 UCSB is organized into five colleges and schools offering 87 undergraduate degrees and 55 graduate degrees.
 The campus is the sixth-largest in the UC system by enrollment with 18,620 undergraduate and 3,065 graduate students.
 In 2015, UCSB was designated a Hispanic-Serving Institution.